ParkMyCar/compact_str/README.md

 <sub>Both variants are 24 bytes long</sub>

 For **heap** allocated strings we use a custom `BoxString` which is only 16 bytes on the stack, i.e. `[ ptr<8> | len<8> ]`, and has a heap layout of `[ cap<8> | buf<...> ]`.
-We then add 8 bytes of padding on the stack to make to make it equal to our inline variant.
+We then add 8 bytes of padding on the stack to make the stack size equal to our inline variant.

 For **inline** strings we only have a 24 byte buffer on the stack.
-This might make you wonder how can we store 24 bytes inline if we also need somewhere to store the length?
+This might make you wonder how can we store a 24 byte long string, inline?
+Don't we also need to store the length somewhere?

 To do this, we utilize the fact that the last byte of our string could only ever have a value in the range `[0, 192)`.
 We know this because all strings in Rust are valid [UTF-8](https://en.wikipedia.org/wiki/UTF-8), and the only valid byte pattern for the last byte of a UTF-8 character (and thus the possible last byte of a string) is `0b0XXXXXXX` aka `[0, 128)` or `0b10XXXXXX` aka `[128, 192)`.
-This leaves all values in `[192, 256)` as unused in our last byte.
+This leaves all values in `[192, 255]` as unused in our last byte.
 Therefore, we can use values in the range of `[192, 215]` to represent a length in the range of `[0, 23]`, and if our last byte has a value `< 192`, we know that's a UTF-8 character, and can interpret the length as `24`.

 Specifically, the last byte on the stack for a `CompactStr` has the following uses:
 * `[0, 192)` - Is the last byte of a UTF-8 char, the `CompactStr` is stored on the stack and implicitly has a length of `24`
-* `[192, 215]` - Denotes a length in the range of `[0, 23]`, this `CompactStr` is store on the stack.
+* `[192, 215]` - Denotes a length in the range of `[0, 23]`, this `CompactStr` is stored on the stack.
 * `[215, 255)` - Unused
 * `255` - Denotes this `CompactStr` is stored on the heap

 ### Testing
-Strings and unicode can be quite messy, even further, we're working with things at the bit level. `compact_str` has an _extensive_ test suite comprised of unit testing, property testing, and fuzz testing, to ensure our invariants are upheld and the code is bug free.
-We test across all major OSes (Windows, macOS, and Linux) and architectures (64-bit big endian, 64-bit little endian, 32-bit big endian, 32-bit little endian).
-Fuzz testing is run with `libFuzzer` _and_ `AFL++` with `AFL++` running on both `x86_64` and `ARMv7`.
+Strings and unicode can be quite messy, even further, we're working with things at the bit level. `compact_str` has an _extensive_ test suite comprised of unit testing, property testing, and fuzz testing, to ensure our invariants are upheld.
+We test across all major OSes (Windows, macOS, and Linux), architectures (64-bit and 32-bit), and endian-ness (big endian and little endian).

+Fuzz testing is run with `libFuzzer` _and_ `AFL++` with `AFL++` running on both `x86_64` and `ARMv7` architectures.
 We test with [`miri`](https://github.com/rust-lang/miri) to catch cases of undefined behavior, and run all tests on every rust compiler since `v1.49` to ensure support for our minimum supported Rust version (MSRV).

 ### `unsafe` code
 `CompactStr` uses a bit of unsafe code because accessing fields from a `union` is inherently unsafe, the compiler can't guarantee what value is actually stored.